 Young people with Down Syndrome were highly prized at Claremont for their capacity to do menial tasks.
-So-called 'mongolian imbeciles' aged from about 15 years lived and worked at Claremont and were seen to provide a good source of labour in the kitchen, on the farm, in the garden and in the laundry.
+Aged around 15 years amd up, they lived and worked at Claremont and were seen to provide a good source of labour in the kitchen, on the farm, in the garden and in the laundry.
 While this may have kept the young people busy during the 1920s and 1930s, it was not a treatment model or a way for young people to progress through the system to independent living.
 They were given the work because they were economically useful.

 The Royal Commission in Lunacy (1921-1922) found that the No.4 Ward at Claremont was used for 'imbecile and idiot children, together with a certain number of quiet and chronic patients who interest themselves in the younger inmates of the ward.'
 The Report went on to describe the ward:

 …the size of the dormitory is objectionably large and the beds are arranged in four rows, and at the present time there are a few patients more than the accommodation originally provided for (Report, p.4).